Group B Strep

 Options

 Parents want what is best for their babies.
 For some, the best for them is the CDC recommendation of routine antibiotics during labor.
 I am able to give penicillin G through an IV in a home birth setting.
 I put a port in the hand, and it usually takes about 20 minutes for the antibiotics to be administered.
 I then take the IV out of the port so you may be mobile during labor.
 I reconnect the IV for another round of antibiotics if the baby has not yet been born within four hours.
 When a parent is allergic to penicillin, we will need to get an alternative from their primary care provider.
-When antibiotics are used to treat Group B Strep, I will recommend probiotics for the mother.
-I am still on the fence about giving probiotics to a newborn since the argument for it is to colonize the baby’s gut with good bacteria after the antibiotics are given.
-I am not convinced this is a good idea as the baby is born without any bacteria in the gut to begin with.
+When antibiotics are used to treat Group B Strep, I will recommend dietary fiber for the mother to colonize her gut with beneficial bacteria.
+I do not recommend giving probiotics to a newborn since the baby is born without any bacteria in the gut to begin with.

 Some families don’t want antibiotics.
 They are usually concerned about gut flora for mother and baby, and how antibiotics can disrupt this balance.
-The baby can develop a yeast infection (thrush in the mouth, diaper yeast in the diaper area) and transfer it to the nipples during breast feedings.
+The baby can develop a yeast infection (thrush in the mouth, diaper yeast in the diaper area and it can happen without the use of antibiotics) and transfer it to the nipples during breast feedings.
 Yeast infections are painful and can be hard to get rid of.
-The risk assessment made by these parents find it difficult to justify the larger risk of an adverse reaction from antibiotics to the small risk if a GBS infection.
+The risk assessment made by these parents find it difficult to justify the slightly higher likelihood of an adverse reaction from antibiotics to the small likelihood of a GBS infection.
 For these families, we do a “wait and see” approach.
 I educate them about the signs of infection in a newborn and instruct them to go to the ER at the first signs of one.

 An Ounce of Prevention